A big fan of spring football, Teurlings coach Dane Charpentier likes progress his Rebels made this spring season

 Taking it a step farther, he also likes playing an opponent after the practice sessions to concludes the spring season.

-For example, Charpentier said he was starting to get a little worried about his defense when they couldn’t tackle new starting running back Larkin Spring during practice, but he was able to sleep again when the Lafayette High defense couldn’t either in the spring game.
+For example, Charpentier said he was starting to get a little worried about his defense when they couldn’t tackle new starting running back Larkin Spring during practice, but he was able to sleep again when the Lafayette High defense could not either in the spring game.

 “It’s not about keeping score or anything like that — we did have one live quarter — I just think you learn more about your team that way,” he said.
 “I think we got a lot of good work in.”

-Charpentier said his staff met prior to spring and then reevaluated the depth chart after the spring season.
+Charpentier said his staff met before spring practice and then re-evaluated the depth chart after spring drills.

 “A lot of names were in the different spots after the spring,” he said.
 “When you’re talking about decisions between tackle and guard on the offensive line or defensive end or linebacker on defense, if you want until August to make those decisions, what are you doing in June and July?
 To me, it’s just a time thing.
 It (regular season) may seem a long ways off, but the clock is ticking.”